 Our specialist homes work in partnership with Coastal Child and Adult Therapeutic Service (CCATS).

-The homes offer bespoke therapeutic services, providing care and full time education for young men with complex needs including harmful sexualised behaviour.
+The homes offer bespoke therapeutic services, providing care and full time education for young men with complex needs.
 Many of these young people will have endured traumatic lives.
 Therefore we place emphasis on providing a nurturing, safe and supportive environment in which we offer a holistic and evidence based therapeutic service.

 With high staff consistency and retention, our homes have a history of strong and stable placements.